shaunluttin/project-management-approaches/RapidDevelopment/spiral.md

 - potential problems in underlying tech
 - etc

-Cinnamon Roll
+Cinnamon Roll starts Small in the Middle

-- start on a small scale in the middle
 - explore the risks
 - make a plan to handle the risks
 - commit to an approach for the next iteration
-- each iteration moves the project to a larger scale
+- each iteration scales up the project
 - roll up one layer, check it against requirements, move to the next layer.

 Iterations / Layers